kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vm-operator/README.md

 `GINKGO_FOCUS="\[vcsim\]\s+\[supervisor\]"`.

-Note: The code responsible for E2E tests setup will take care of creating the `VCenterSimulator`, the `ControlPlaneEndpoint` and to grab required variables from the corresponding `EnvSubst`.
+Note: The code responsible for E2E tests setup will take care of creating the `VCenterSimulator`, the `ControlPlaneEndpoint` and to grab required variables from the corresponding `EnvVar`.
 On top of that, the setup code will also create the required `VMOperatorDependencies` resource for configuring the test namespace.